walmartlabs/concord-website/docs/api/inventory.md

 	       }
     }
     ```

-    All parameters are optional.
+    All parameters are optional except when updating inventory 'name', when 'id'
+    is required.

     Omitted parameters are not updated.

-    Inventory `id` is mandatory, in case of updating inventory `name`.

-    An empty value must be specified in order to remove a project's value:
-    e.g. an empty `parent` object to remove parent inventory from a inventory.
-    Parent inventory is also an inventory JSON object.
 * **Success response**

     ```
     Content-Type: application/json
     ```